What’s the Best Underfloor Heating Option – Hydronic or Electric?

 Once the cables have been placed, they’ll have to be connected to a source of electricity.
 It’s safest if someone with training and experience, such as an electrician or heating specialist, handles this part of the installation.
 They’ll be able to test the cables and power source to make sure there aren’t any problems.

-Since these systems are easy to install, they can be added to an existing room much more easily than a hydronic system.
+Since these systems are easy to install, they can be added to an existing room much more easily than a hydronic underfloor system.

-How Efficient Is Electric Radiant Heat?
+How Efficient Is Electric Underfloor Heating?

 Electric radiant heat can be an efficient way to heat a small part of your home.
 It’s a great choice for areas of your home where you tend to be barefoot, like your bathroom or bedroom, and where the floor just never seems to be warm enough.

-Some electric radiant heat systems operate on a timer, which means that they’re on for a set amount of time before turning off.
+Some electric underfloor heating systems operate on a timer, which means that they’re on for a set amount of time before turning off.
 This can be effective at maintaining a stable temperature.
 Other systems use a thermostat and floor sensor.
 Those systems are activated whenever the temperature drops below a specified point.
 Some of these thermostat-controlled systems are also programmable, giving you the control to set different temperatures for times when you’re not using the room, such as lowering the temperature in your kitchen or dining room at night.

 Any of these systems can be an efficient way to warm cold flooring or limited areas of a home, and you’re not likely to see a huge increase in your electric bill when using them this way.
-However, trying to use electric radiant heating as your primary heat source will be prohibitively expensive.
+However, trying to use electric underfloor heating as your primary heat source will be prohibitively expensive.
 If you’re interested in radiant heating for your entire home, consider a hydronic system as an option instead.

-How Does Electric Radiant Heat Perform?
+How Does Electric Underfloor Heating Perform?

 Radiant heat, whether electric or hydronic, has some significant advantages over forced-air heating and cooling: It’s silent, invisible and doesn’t impact air quality.

-How Does Hydronic Radiant Heat Work?
+How Does Hydronic Floor Heating Work?

 Kerosene water heater